stefjnl/SemanticKernelFunctionCaller/PRD.md

 ## 1. Executive Summary

-ChatCompletionService is an enterprise-grade AI chat application built to demonstrate mastery of .NET 9, Clean Architecture principles, and Microsoft's AI ecosystem (Microsoft.Extensions.AI with future Semantic Kernel integration).
+SemanticKernelFunctionCaller is an enterprise-grade AI chat application built to demonstrate mastery of .NET 9, Clean Architecture principles, and Microsoft's AI ecosystem (Microsoft.Extensions.AI with future Semantic Kernel integration).
 The application provides a unified interface for interacting with multiple AI providers while maintaining clean separation of concerns and scalability for future enhancements.

 **Phase 1 Goal:** Build a solid foundation with provider abstraction, streaming chat, and clean architecture that can be extended in Phase 2 with Semantic Kernel, function calling, and advanced features.